In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 What VPN Types are Supported By Azure

-Well, Let’s discuss the VPN Types that are Supported By Azure or the answer to the question can you elaborate on the different VPN types that work with Azure?
+Well, Let’s discuss the Azure VPN types or the answer to the question, can you elaborate on the different VPN types that work with Azure?

-Currently, there are 4 types of VPN connections that are supported by Azure.
+Currently, 4 types of VPN connections are supported by Azure.
 Below are the four types

 Point To Site VPN Azure